crossbario/autobahn-js/doc/reference.rst

    }

-Autobahn bundles whenjs and cryptojs, and the bundled libraries can be accessed like this
+Autobahn bundles whenjs and cryptojs.
+These bundled libraries can be accessed like

 .. code-block:: javascript